Author Guidelines

 The writing system for research outcome consists of:

-3. The list of references only contains referred sources, and all referred sources must be mentioned on the list.
-Reference sources consist of, at the least, 80% literature published in the last ten years.
+4. The list of references only contains referred sources, and all referred sources must be mentioned on the list.
+Reference sources consist of, at the least, 80% literature published in the last three years.

-Article Tittle - The tittle should maximum 12 words, Arial 14 pt, bold, and centered.
+Article Title - The title should maximum 12 words, Calibri 14 pt, bold, and centered.
 It should be clear, concise, and informative.

-Methods - The research method is carried out with the subject matter (1) Research Design, (2) Research Objectives (Population and sample), (3) Data Collection Techniques and instrument development, and (4) Data Analysis Techniques.
+Methodology - The research method is carried out with the subject matter (1) Research Design, (2) Research Objectives (Population and sample), (3) Data Collection Techniques and instrument development, and (4) Data Analysis Techniques.
 Meanwhile, tables and figures are presented center, as shown below and cited in the manuscript.
-This section is typed in Arial 12pt, justify, and space 1.15.
+This section is typed in Calibri 12pt, justify, and space 1.15.
 This section presented with a length of 10-15% of the article's total length.
+Please quote from recent sources to support your statement.

 Conclusion - The conclusion is the author's affirmation of the research results and discussion or answers to the proposed hypothesis (title).
 Conclusions must answer the research objectives.
 Avoid speculation in concluding.
 Conclusions must be based on facts found in the research results.
 Arial 12pt, justify and space 1.15.
 This section presented with a length of 10-15% of the article's total length.

-References – Reference in the bibliography must be in the body of the writing.
-The latest reference is sought, consisting of scientific journals amounting to 80% of the entire bibliography that has been published in the last 10 years.
+References – References are to be put onto a new page.
+The latest reference is sought, consisting of scientific journals amounting to 80% of the entire bibliography that has been published in the last 3 years.
 All references should be written down in reference using American Psychological Association (APA) style.
-The bibliography is written alphabetically by the author's name, writer, or following the thesis writing guidelines or thesis used.
-Writing a bibliography is grouped by source of reference, which is sourced from books, journals, articles, legislation, etc. It is recommended to use a reference application (reference manager) such as Mendeley.
+The bibliography is written alphabetically by the author's name, writer, or following the thesis writing guidelines or thesis used and no need to categorised in groups.
+It is recommended to use a reference application (reference manager) such as Mendeley.

 Book